Shahnoorblogger/Police-10-codes-language-of-police-officers/README.md

 <h2>Comprehensive List of Common 10 Codes</h2>
 <p>
-    For a detailed list of common police 10 codes, including their meanings, refer to <a href="https://policecodes.co/police-ten-codes/ten-codes/" target="_blank">this resource</a>.
+    For a detailed list of common police 10 codes, including their meanings, refer to <a href="https://policecodes.co/police-ten-codes/ten-codes/" target="_blank">this list of police ten codes</a>.
 Here, you will find a wide range of codes used by various departments, aiding in understanding their practical applications.
 </p>

 <h2>Historical Context</h2>